gabkhazak/Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ Web-1 Private IP Address 10.0.0.5 and Web-2 Private IP Address 10.0.0.6
+- List the IP addresses of the machines you are monitoring
+- Web-1 Private IP Address 10.0.0.5 and Web-2 Private IP Address 10.0.0.6

 We have installed the following Beats on these machines:
 - Filebeat (filebeat-7.4.0-amd64.deb)
 - Metricbeat (metricbeat-7.4.0-amd64.deb)

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 - Filebeat collects log files, which will track the Apache server and MySQL database logs that are created by DVWA.
 The data visualization will be observed in Kibana.
 - Metricbeat assists in montitoring servers and services that are hosted by gathering metrics from operating systems and several services.
 The Data visualization monitoring and metric analyzation will then be observed through kibana.
 ### Using the Playbook